webdevholland/100-days-of-code/log.md

 * "Scope moves in one direction.
 It is a one-way street." (starting from within the inside and then going out)
 * Declare variable = create variable
 * 'let' didn't exist until about 3 or 4 years ago.
 If looking at someone else's older code, may see 'var' instead of 'let'.
-* 'let' uses block scope.  'var' uses function scope.
+* 'let' uses block scope... code looks for nearest enclosing block as defined by curly brackets '{ }'.
-*
+* 'var' uses function scope.
 *
 * Refer to CodePen #9 (see Links for the day).